Introduction to the French Language

 How to Start Learning French

-The reason why immersion is considered one of, if not the fastest and most effective way to learn a language is because of how natural it is.
+The reason why immersion is considered one of, if not the most effective and best way to learn a language is because of how natural it is.
 For instance, when you are traveling abroad, your exposure to the target language is at its peak and you may find yourself in quite a few situations where you don't necessarily have a crutch to rely on, thus forcing you out of your comfort zone.
-So how do you replicate the feeling and effects of immersion without having to spend a fortune on travel expenses?
+So how to create an immersive language learning environment from home instead of spending a fortune on travel expenses?

 Enter the repetition method.
 If you've ever tried learning through traditional textbook methods, it's clear that explicitly learning vocabulary and grammar isn't nearly enough to get you to where you want to be.
 Rather, constantly plowing through vocabulary and grammar can start extremely monotonous and tedious before long.
 By using repetition, you'll be able to mimic how a child learns by maximizing exposure and immersion.
 It'll feel natural and intuitive, helping you learn French fast without so much as a conscious effort.